harshbg/Twitter-Sentiment-Analysis-using-R/README.md

 ## Setup

 The steps to extract tweets from twitter with specific filters can be found in [data extraction](https://github.com/harshbg/Twitter-Sentiment-Analysis-using-R/blob/master/Data%20Extraction).
-Two files of positive and negative words have been used to classify the sentiment of the tweets.
-The [code]() can be used to replicate the results.
+Two files of positive and negative words have been used to classify the sentiment of the tweets and can be found [here](https://github.com/harshbg/Twitter-Sentiment-Analysis-using-R/tree/master/data).
+The [code](https://github.com/harshbg/Twitter-Sentiment-Analysis-using-R/blob/master/Sentiment%20Data%20Extraction.R) can be used to replicate the results.

 ## Code Examples
-Show examples of usage:
+Some examples of usage:

 ````
 ktk <- searchTwitter('#karnatka', n=no.of.tweets, lang="en")